 Director of Operations and Programs Roberta Horowitz and a volunteer harvest a nearby garden for the Pantry.

-In 2017, the Pantry served nearly 40,000 clients, including over 13,000 households.
-We expect these numbers to continue to increase, especially for children and seniors.
+In 2018, the Pantry served nearly 42,000 clients, nearly 14,000 households.
+We expect these numbers to continue to increase, and especially for seniors.

 More than ever, we need your help.

 What can YOU do?
 Donate your time, your food, your funds!